the1killer/LastCaretakerMap/README.md

 Based on the game ["The Last Caretaker"](https://thelastcaretaker.com/) by [Channel 37](https://www.channel37.co/).
 This map is not affiliated with Channel 37, and just made by a loving fan.

+For your viewing pleasure, here is a screenshot of the map:

 ## Features

 - 🗺️ Interactive map with Icons from the game.